lm-playpen/lmpc-beta-1/README.md

 Here's how the sorting works (will eventually work): Entries will be sorted by clemscore (higher is better), but only those entries will enter the sorting that have a statscore that is not lower than that of the baseline agent.
 (This is to ensure that your agent does not regress on other desirable properties measured by the static benchmarking pipeline.
 (And no, obviously you may not add any of that test data to your training data.))

+## The leaderboard (test phase)

-This leaderboard stays open until September 15th 2025.
+The dev leaderboard stays open until September 15th 2025.
 At that point, we will ask the 5 highest scoring teams to submit their agent (the agent code and the model weights), as well as a log of their training run.
 We will then run the evaluation pipeline, but on a set of held-out games (for clemscore), and re-rank based on the outcome of this.

 ## Some ideas